rakeshcsit/pdi-health/README.md

 made it so updating the patient/doctor/staff/rep updates the user (but it doesn't update the password of that user -> I gave a flash message to remind the admin of that)

 redirects happen appropriately based on the role of the user

+rails generate scaffold Note patient:references interaction_type:string training_meeting:boolean note:text wdate:date --no-stylesheets --no-mailer --no-javascripts --no-helper --no-controller-specs --no-view-specs

+patient notes added in a polymorphic way.
+If the admin makes notes, then this is bad.
+I'll tell Mark to not do this.

 ## 8-14-17